ehsanghaffar/d3-tooltipy/README.md

-# D3.JS Tooltip
+# D3.JS Tooltipy

-Create Tooltips with D3.JS for your d3-based visualizations charts simple and easy.
+Create Tooltip with D3.JS for your d3-based visualizations charts simple and easy.

 ## Installation